Adrian-Benavente/grill/README.md

   class.

-- **justify-content**: `-start`, `-center`, `-end`, `-space-around`, `-space-between` or `-space-evenly` specifies how the content inside the grid will be aligned in the inline axis; `stretch` is the default value if you skip this class.
+- **justify-content**: `-start`, `-center`, `-end`, `-space-around`, `-space-between` or `-space-evenly` specifies how the content inside the grid will be aligned in the inline axis; `-stretch` is the default value if you skip this class.

 - **place-content**: `-start`, `-center`, `-end`, `-space-around`, `-space-between` or `-space-evenly` specifies how the content inside the grid will be aligned in both axes; `-stretch` is the default value if you skip this class.